The Best Probiotic Strains and Their Benefits

 What type of probiotic is best?

 We wish there was a quick and easy response to this question, but choosing the best probiotic product for your digestive tract is determined by your unique conditions.
-As we said earlier, there are millions of bacteria in our bodies, and most of them are located in the gut.
+As we said earlier, there are billions of bacteria in our bodies, and most of them are located in the gut.
 These bacteria make up your gut flora (or gut microbiota).
 To learn more about how to restore healthy gut flora, visit our blog.
-Your gut flora begins before birth and changes throughout your life because of diet, lifestyle, and other environmental influences, so beneficial bacteria will differ from person to person.
+Your gut microbiome begins before birth and changes throughout your life because of diet, lifestyle, and other environmental influences, so beneficial bacteria will differ from person to person.

 1. Irritable Bowel Syndrome (IBS) – constipation